Attention, not scale, drives human-AI alignment in multimodal language prediction: Methods

-Human- and model attention matrices were 1280x720 pixels, where each vaue at each pixel represents how much attention was paid to this pixel during each 400ms segment.
-Overlap between CLIP and human eye tracking data was calculated by comparing the probability distributions over both model- and human heatmaps for each segment (1500 segments in total).
+Human- and model attention matrices were 1280x720 pixels, where each value at each pixel represents how much attention was paid to this pixel during each 400ms segment.
+Overlap between the models' attention weights and human eye tracking data was calculated by comparing the probability distributions over both model- and human heatmaps for each segment (1500 segments in total).
 Probability distributions were calculated by dividing each value in the heatmaps through the sum of all values.
 Each participants' probability distribution for each segment was correlated with the model's corresponding probability distribution using spearman rank correlation.
 A human ceiling was constructed by correlating each participant’s probability against that of the $N-1$ other participants and then averaging these correlations across participants (resulting in one human-ceiling correlation value per segment).
 Overall overlap was calculated by averaging all correlation values for human-model comparisons and for the human ceiling across segments.
-Overlap for the top quartile was calculated by only averaging correlation values for those segments in the top 25\% of video clips that received the highest predictability scores from the model and human participants.